sento documentation

 An Agent provides three functions to use it.

-retrieves the current state of the agent.
+make-agentcreates a new agent.
+Optionally specify anactor-contextor define the kind of dispatcher the agent should use.agent-getretrieves the current state of the agent.
 This directly delivers the state of the agent for performance reasons.
-There is no message handling involved.agent-update
+There is no message handling involved.agent-updateupdates the state of the agentagent-update-and-getupdates the agent state and returns the new state.

-does not take a parameter.
-It should return the initial state of the agent. agent-get
+All four take a lambda.
+The lambda for make-agent does not take a parameter.
+It should return the initial state of the agent. agent-get and agent-update both take a lambda that must support one parameter.

 This parameter represents the current state of the agent.